-A. In the unlikely event that any profit should ever be made on this program, it will go right back into the next year's awards in the form of a bigger venue to accomodate more members of the public, and maybe more free drinks.
+A. In the highly unlikely event that any profit should ever be made on this program (we can always hope!), it will go right back into the next year's awards in the form of a bigger venue to accomodate more members of the public, and maybe more free drinks?
 We do this, in short, for the love of the community.

 Q. WHERE ARE YOU BASED?

-A. The HQ is in Los Angeles (United States), but the awards are an international mechanism - with judges and participants spanning the globe.
-31 countries, at last count!
+A. The Institute for Art and Olfaction is based in Los Angeles (United States), but the awards are an international mechanism - with judges and participants spanning the globe.
+34 countries, at last count!